abhilipsasahoo03/Palindrome-Checker-in-Hodor-language/README.md

 ![Screenshot (297)](https://user-images.githubusercontent.com/80174214/149125111-bb06632a-7b6c-4369-aa7a-1ade2760d5ad.png)
 ![Screenshot (298)](https://user-images.githubusercontent.com/80174214/149125152-5e05ae95-4810-42b7-99f3-93c624d00707.png)

-However, I decided to convert my JavaScript file to a Hodor file by using the js2hd tool.
+However, I decided to convert my JavaScript file to a Hodor file by using the js2hd tool which resulted in the creation of Palindrome.hd file containing the Palindrome.js equivalent code but in Hodor script.